 Step-by-step certification process

-- The first step in going carbon neutral is for an organisation to calculate the quantity of greenhouse gas emissions that it currently produces.
+- The next step is for a business to calculate their greenhouse gas emissions.
 This establishes the carbon account or carbon footprint.
 A significant benefit of this step in the process is that it provides a business with a better understanding of emissions sources and where reductions can be made.

 Climate Active certification incurs an annual licence fee.
-This is based on the size of an organisation’s carbon account and it pays for licence administration, trade mark compliance and support services for certified organisations.
+This is based on the size of an organisation’s carbon account and it pays for licence administration, certification trade mark compliance and support services for certified organisations.

-Ready to be certified?
+Ready to apply?

 Thanks for committing to taking action!

 The process for certification varies slightly depending on what you want to certify.
 The following documents will help get you started.

 Decide if you need a consultant to help you with your certification.
 Climate Active has a list of registered consultants who specialise in Climate Active certification.

 Climate Active applications for organisation, product, service, precinct or event certification can be made via the Online User Portal.